Companies House Striking Off

-If no assets are available in the insolvent company then to fund a liquidation, likewise then, the use of a Company Strike Off may be possible.
-Though, you still have legal obligations that you need to do to stop you potentially being held liable for the outstanding company debts.
+If the insolvent company has no assets, it may also be possible to finance a liquidation with a Company Strike Off.
+However, you still have legal obligations to stop you from potentially being held liable for the outstanding company debts.

 Once your company is struck off the register at the companies house, your company is no longer a legal entity.